rockerben/dec_capstone/slides.md

 ### **Objective**

 To wrangle the **DA Open APIs** into a **super-slick data pipeline** that fetches, stores, and processes development application data faster than a **dancing kangaroo on caffeine**.
-We’ll use this data to whip up insights, conjure metrics, and help **The Hills Shire Council** stay **ahead of the curve** in urban planning and development monitoring.
+We’ll use this data to whip up insights, conjure metrics, and help my workplace stay **ahead of the curve** in urban planning and development monitoring.

 ---